Failure Analysis and Integrity Management

 Failure Analysis and Design Improvement of Cylinder Joint Structure

-Pipeline integrity management is one of the main development areas in CCPGE.
-As pointed out by Dr. Duan, CCPGE’s pipeline integrity expert, at the CIPC 2021 (Beijing), that pipeline integrity management should be more than just a fitness-for-service assessment during a pipeline’s operating stage; it is actually a management strategy throughout the pipeline’s service life – from the pipeline’s design, construction to operation.
+Pipeline integrity management is one of the main areas of development at CCPGE.
+As Dr. Duan, CCPGE’s pipeline integrity expert, pointed out at CIPC 2021 in Beijing, pipeline integrity management should be more than just a fitness-for-service assessment and repairs during the pipeline’s operating stage: It must be a management strategy that applies throughout the pipeline’s service life cycle, beginning with the design stage, through construction and operation, all the way to decommissioning.
+At CCPGE, for integrity management, we help implement code requirements and more detailed, company-specific procedural requirements.

 Pipe stress /strain based design